-A standard electrocardiograph (ECG) records the heart's electrical activity for only a few seconds.
+A standard ECG Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more records the heart's electrical activity for only a few seconds.
 This can detect abnormalities that are constant; however, sometimes abnormal heart rhythms and inadequate blood flow to the heart muscle occur only briefly or unpredictably.
 To detect such problems, doctors may use continuous ambulatory electrocardiography (ECG), in which the ECG is recorded continuously for 24 to 48 hours while the person engages in normal daily activities.
 Doctors may also use event-based electrocardiography (ECG), in which the ECG is continuously monitored for up to a month but only recorded for a pre-determined time-frame (usually a few seconds to minutes) just before and after the person triggers the monitor or the device detects an abnormal heart rhythm.
-(See also Electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more .)

 A Holter monitor is a small monitor that is attached to a strap that the person wears over the shoulder or neck or around the waist.
 Electrodes attached to the person's chest continuously record the activity of the heart.
 This type of monitor is painless and is worn for 24 to 48 hours.